tezcansarizeybek/lessonScheduler/README.md

 # lessonscheduleandroid

-A Mobile App Which Schedules Lessons
+A Mobile App Which Schedules Lessons With Genetic Algorithm

 ## Getting Started